 In a typical year, our Home Study program facilitates over 1,500 evaluations.
 Every single evaluation means a child is going to a better home, no matter the outcome.

 Ensuring success after unification by connecting families to the resources they need.

 Our Post Release services help families thrive after unification.
 We approach care from a trauma-informed perspective and ensure youth and sponsors have everything they need to succeed.

-Post Release services are one method of extending additional support to children and youth and their sponsors, based on their needs.
+Post Release services are one method of extending additional support to youth and their sponsors, based on their needs.
 These services help ensure safety, wellbeing and success when children and youth arrive to their new homes.
 When ORR recommends Post Release services, Post Release case managers meet with families shortly after unification to further evaluate their needs and offer support services.
 Together, they develop an individualized support plan.
-Resources offered to families may include finding legal representation, helping them apply for financial aid, or helping them access medical and dental services.
+Resources offered to families may include finding legal representation, helping them apply for financial aid, and access both medical and dental services.

-We serve children and youth referred to us by ORR.
+We serve minors referred to us by ORR.
 While many of the youth we serve are from our own shelters, we provide services for children referred from other care providers as well.
-Most of the youth and children in these shelters are ages 13 to 17 from Guatemala, Honduras or El Salvador.
+Most of the youth in these shelters are ages 13–17 from Guatemala, Honduras or El Salvador.
 When ORR identifies a child’s case as needing further services after their release from a shelter, our Post Release case managers step in to help families get the access and resources they need for the best care.

 These resources are crucial to the success of a child unified with their sponsor.
-From help with education to legal resources, Post Release services ensure that children and youth and families can thrive in the months and years after unification.
-Post Release case managers visit the family regularly until the child or youth turns 18 or their legal case is resolved.
-These services help ensure they are receiving the best care possible from their sponsors and set them up for success at school or in their future career.
+From help with education to legal resources, Post Release services ensure that minors reunited with their families can thrive in the months and years after unification.
+Post Release case managers visit the family regularly until the child turns 18 or their legal case is resolved.
+These services help ensure they are receiving the best care possible from their sponsors, setting them up for success in the future.